MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 When you log models as simple artifact files, you need to know how the model builder intended to use each of the files to load the model for inference.
 For MLflow models, the *MLmodel format* specifies the contract between the artifacts and what they represent.
 You load MLflow models by using the contract specified in the MLflow format.

-The MLmodel format stores assets in a folder, which has no specific naming requirement.
+The MLmodel format stores assets in a folder that has no specific naming requirement.
 Among the assets is a file named *MLmodel* that's the single source of truth for how to load and use the model.

 The following example shows an MLflow model folder called *credit_defaults_model* in Azure Machine Learning studio.
 The folder contains the *MLmodel* file among other model artifacts.